tstack/lnav/docs/source/hotkeys.rst

    * - Keypress
      - Description
+   * - :kbd:`\``
+     - Focus on the breadcrumb bar.
    * - :kbd:`ENTER`
-     - Focus on the breadcrumb bar.
-Or, if the bar is currently focused, accept the selected value and drop focus.
+     - If the bar is currently focused, accept the selected value and drop focus.
    * - :kbd:`Escape`
      - Drop focus on the breadcrumb bar.
    * - :kbd:`←`